Close up of hands being comforted after a wrongful death.

 Call Abraham Watkins For a Free Consultation Today!

-At Abraham Watkins, we have a long history of successful claims under our belts, and we will fight your case to the fullest extent.
+At Abraham Watkins, we have a long history of successful claims, and we will fight your case to the fullest extent.

-When a loved one dies because of someone else’s negligence, it is incredibly emotional.
+When a loved one dies as a result of someone else’s negligence, it is incredibly emotional.
 No amount of compensation can make up for what has happened.
 However, you should not be left suffering financially as a result, and it is important that the at-fault party is held responsible.

 We offer a free consultation so that you can gain clarity on your situation before you make any decisions.
 If you want to proceed, we will get to work quickly to build the most compelling case possible.Call us today for a free consultation with an experienced wrongful death lawyer at 713-535-9319.